leem919/darkfluid-launcher/README.md

-# leemdivers-launcher
+# darkfluid-launcher
-Launcher for Helldivers 2 to connect to [leemdivers-api-static](https://github.com/leem919/leemdivers-api-static)
+Launcher for Helldivers 2 to connect to [darkfluid-api](https://github.com/leem919/darkfluid-api)

 # Prerequisites
 - python